isaacnmm/pestpolicy-hugo2XX/content/posts/best-womens-running-shoes-for-shin-splints/index.md

 - running
 layout: post
 ---
-One way women can use to prevent�shin splints�is to invest in the Best Womens Running Shoes for Shin Splints.
+One way women can use to preventshin splintsis to invest in the Best Womens Running Shoes for Shin Splints.

 Shin Splints (medial tibial stress syndrome) is a common condition that affects most runners because of the repetitive stress experienced on the shin.
 This may cause pain, inflammation, or even swelling along the shin.